shreya1sharma/Tutorials/README.md

-# Python-Basics
+# Tutorials
-This repository contains tutorials on basic syntax, numpy, pandas, matplotlib and scikit.
+This repository contains tutorials I practiced from several resources